HSF/hsf.github.io/organization/_posts/2023/2023-04-27-coordination.md

 ATLAS LHCb BELLEII CMS FASER DUNE PANDA CERNEPDTDI
 ```

-* Started planning for next meeting, targeting mid-June with 4-D tracking in Belle II as a potential subjects.
+- Started planning for next meeting, targeting mid-June with 4-D tracking in Belle II as a potential subjects.
 Could become more general with some contributions from the LHC timing upgrades.

-### PyHEP

 ### Event Generators